digvijay-tech/digvijay-tech/README.md

 # Hi 👋 I'm Digvijay - Full Stack Developer | Node.js | Express | Vue.js"

 Hello there!
-I'm Digvijay, a self-taught web developer who is passionate about coding and always eager to learn new things.
+I'm Digvijay, a self-taught fullstack developer who is passionate about coding and always eager to learn new things.
 With a focus on Node.js, I enjoy creating stunning UIs and powerful back-ends that elevate user experiences.
 Let's collaborate and create something awesome!
 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [digvijay.tech](http://digvijay.tech)
 * ✉️  You can contact me at [djpadhiyar881@gmail.com](mailto:djpadhiyar881@gmail.com)